Book Now

 • Perfect EBC trek package for trekkers of all ages

-A great alternative to the Kathmandu Lukla flight
+A great alternative to the Kathmandu Lukla flight- no flight, no stress

-Relatively less risk of altitude sickness on EBC Trek by Road
+Relatively less risk of altitude sickness on the EBC Trek by Road

-One factor that makes the Everest Base Camp hiking by Road is the best Everest trek package is the gentle rise in elevation.
-Unlike the Kathmandu Lukla flight, which takes you to 2,860 meters from 1,400 meters in a few minutes, increasing the chance of altitude sickness, during the Everest Base Camp Trek by Road, you will not see any drastic elevation change.
-Therefore, there is a less risk of altitude sickness.
+One factor that makes the Everest Base Camp hiking by Road, the best Everest trek package is the gentle rise in elevation.
+Unlike the Kathmandu-Lukla flight, which takes you from 1,400 meters to 2,860 meters in just 30 minutes, increasing the risk of altitude sickness, the Everest Base Camp Trek by Road allows you to acclimate to the elevation change gradually.
+Therefore, there is less risk of altitude sickness.

-Everest Base Camp Trek by Road itinerary also includes ample rest days, which help you acclimate and enjoy the trek to the fullest.
-In addition to a very well acclimatizing journey, our mountain guide will ensure your safety in the mountains.
+The Everest Base Camp Trek by Road itinerary also includes ample rest days, which help you acclimate and fully enjoy the trek.
+In addition to a very well-acclimatizing journey, our mountain guide will ensure your safety in the mountains.

-As the trek unfolds, you will be enchanted by the allure of the trail.
+The Everest Base Camp does not reward you with just the thrill of reaching base camp; it’s a constantly unfolding gallery of world-class mountain views, combined with deep cultural interaction from start to finish.
+As the trek unfolds, you will be enchanted by the allure of the Trail.
 Passing through small streams and traversing hilly gorges, you'll be surrounded by magnificent pine and rhododendron forests.

 One of the highlights of the Everest Base Camp Trek by Road is the close-up view of Numbur Himal.
 The dense forests open up to terraced fields and meadows.
-The region becomes barren and rocky once we are above the tree line.
+Once we are above the tree line, the region becomes barren and rocky.

-Numerous mountains, hills, waterfalls, and glaciers are seen along the trail.
+Starting from ThamDanda, the slow ascent allows you to truly appreciate the transition from green hillscapes to stark alpine wilderness.
+The sunrise over Everest from Kala Patthar is one of the most soul-stirring sights on Earth.
+Numerous mountains, hills, waterfalls, and glaciers are seen along the Trail.
 The views are phenomenal, from the highest mountain in the world, Mt.
 Everest (8,849 m), to Khumbu Glacier and Khumbu Icefall.

 Our guide will facilitate your interactions with the villagers, sharing fascinating stories and myths about the villages.
-This trek is about more than just the stunning landscapes-it's about the Sherpas and other mountain communities like Rai, Sherpa, Lama, and Limbu, offering a rich tapestry of cultures and traditions.
+This trek is about more than just the stunning landscapes - the Sherpas and other mountain communities, such as Rai, Sherpa, Lama, and Limbu, offer a rich tapestry of cultures and traditions.

 Go on side excursions during acclimatization days